Tayvallich, Argyll

 Key Facts

-• Highlands Rewilding owns and operates three sites in Scotland as ‘outdoor natural capital laboratories’, for nature recovery and community prosperity: Bunloit, on the banks of Loch Ness; Beldorney, in Aberdeenshire; and Tayvallich (Taigh a' Bhealaich), in Argyllshire.
+- Highlands Rewilding operates three sites in Scotland as ‘outdoor natural capital laboratories’ for nature recovery and community prosperity, including Tayvallich (Taigh a' Bhealaich) in Argyll.

 What is the project doing for Nature and Environment?

-• Highlands Rewilding collects and analyses data for natural capital verification science across a wide variety of habitats and ecosystems from peatland, grasslands and woodlands to Scotland’s Atlantic Rainforest, and coastal, marine and wetlands habitats.
+- Highlands Rewilding collects and analyses data for natural capital verification science across a wide variety of habitats and ecosystems to help establish the best methods for restoration.

 How are communities engaged and benefiting?

-• At Tayvallich, we have signed a landmark Memorandum of Understanding with the community body Tayvallich Initiative, established a local management board, and have sold land to the community at cost.
+- We have signed a landmark Memorandum of Understanding with the community body Tayvallich Initiative, established a local management board, and have sold land to the community and a local charity at cost.

-• We provide many new jobs, internships, apprenticeships and training opportunities across our three sites, and have recently launched a ‘Joint Ventures for Scalable Community Benefits from Rewilding’ project to capitalise on environmental improvements from rewilding.
+- We provide new jobs, internships, apprenticeships and training opportunities across our sites, and have recently completed a ‘Joint Ventures for Scalable Community Benefits from Rewilding’ project to explore new ways to generate benefits from rewilding.

 What is the business model employed to fund the project?